 Once the new schedule was in place activities were tracked on a daily basis, due to relentless monitoring and control finally resulted in a Negative Finish Variance.
 This turnaround was not easily accepted by the project sponsor as the sponsor’s believed that the challenge put forward was too difficult for anyone to overcome.
 However, after observing the schedule closely and comparing the actual progress at site repeatedly the project sponsor had to admit that the project is ahead of schedule without any compromise in quality and safety standards.

-The crux of the matter is that if the fundamentals of planning and scheduling are applied without any compromise, the chances that the project schedule would slip is fairly limited and to very large extent predictable.
+The crux of the matter is that if project planning and scheduling fundamentals are applied without any compromise, the chances that the project schedule would slip is fairly limited and to very large extent predictable.
 The bottom line is that the slippage in the schedule can be recovered with a systematic approach to scheduling and planning.
 However the ability to do so rests obviously with the Project Manager and his leadership capabilities.